-There is one player that has stood the test of time and is the greatest World Cup player of all time.
-Pelé appeared in four World Cups, 1958, 1962, 1966 and 1970, scoring 12 goals – the third most by any player – and creating many more.
+But there is another player that has stood the test of time and is regarded as one of the greatest World Cup players of all time.
+Pelé appeared in four World Cups: 1958, 1962, 1966 and 1970, scoring 12 goals – the third most by any player – and creating many, many more.
 It was his first and last tournaments in Sweden and Mexico respectively that cemented his reputation as a world great.

-In 1958, Pelé was 17 and had been playing for Santos and Brazil for one year.
-No one could imagine what an impact the boy from Três Corações in the south of Brazil would have on the tournament, but by the time he had scored four goals, including a hatrick against France in the semis, on the way to reaching the final everyone knew he was special.
-In the final, he scored one of the goals of the century – a precise chest-down, a deliciously weighted lob over a defender, polished off with a clinical volley.
-Pelé scored another as Brazil overcame Sweden 5-2 He became and the youngest player to score a hatrick in a World Cup, and appear and score in a final.
+In 1958, Pelé was 17 and had been playing for Santos and Brazil for only one year.
+No one could imagine what an impact the boy from Três Corações in the south of Brazil would have on the tournament, but by the time he had scored four goals, including a hat-trick against France in the semis on the way to reaching the final, everyone knew he was special.
+In the final, he scored one of the goals of the century.
+After chesting the ball down precisely, he then deliciously weighted a lob over a defender, and then polished it off with a clinical volley.
+Pelé scored another as Brazil overcame Sweden 5-2.
+He became the youngest player to score a hat-trick in a World Cup, and also the youngest to appear and to score in a final.

-In 1970, in Mexico, Pelé was back to his best as part of the 1970 Brazil team which included such players as Jairzinho, Rivelino, Gérson and Tostão.
-It was samba football at its pinnacle and Pelé was involved in many breathtaking goals and moves during the tournament, but perhaps the famous was an attack that resulted in what is often regarded as the perfect goal.
+In 1970, in Mexico, Pelé was back to his best as part of the Brazil team which included such players as Jairzinho, Rivelino, Gérson and Tostão.
+It was ‘samba football’ at its pinnacle and Pelé was involved in many breathtaking goals and moves during the tournament, but perhaps the most famous was his involvement in an attack that resulted in what is often regarded as the perfect goal.
 In the final against Italy, Clodoaldo dribbled past four Italians, played the ball to Rivelino who struck a long pass down the left to Jairzinho.
 From Jairzinho, Pelé received the ball just outside the box in the middle of the field before waiting for the perfect moment to stroke the ball right into the path of Carlos Alberto, who smashed it into the net.